pheelip008/crowdfunding/README.md

 As we embark on this hackathon adventure, we are fueled by passion, curiosity, and the drive to make a difference.
 We can't wait to see where this journey takes us and how our project will evolve.
 Thank you for joining us on this exciting ride!

-Stay tuned for updates, and let's build the Web3 future together!
+Stay tuned for updates, and let's build the Web3 future together!🚀

 ---
 For more information view this pdf file